tlricherson/Data-Conversations/2-Find and Build Your Wall.md

 <img src="https://github.com/tlricherson/Data-Conversations/blob/master/graphics/Storytelling.png" align="center" height="200">
 </p>

+## Tell me a story ##
+We are rarely good storytellers...but why?
+An article from PsychCentral explores why [most people are awful storytellers](https://psychcentral.com/news/2017/02/15/why-most-people-are-awful-storytellers/116460.html) and The Book of Life provides some tips on [how to narrate your dreams](http://www.thebookoflife.org/how-to-narrate-your-dreams/).
+Even better, check out [The Art of Storytelling](https://www.khanacademy.org/partner-content/pixar/storytelling), a free course from Pixar.
+It is part of their [Pixar in a Box](https://www.khanacademy.org/partner-content/pixar) program that helps you learn how their artists do their jobs.

+Learn more about Kurt Vonnegut's [diagrams of stories](https://www.washingtonpost.com/news/wonk/wp/2015/02/09/kurt-vonnegut-graphed-the-worlds-most-popular-stories/?utm_term=.7faeb0f90a4a).

+Explore the [infernal topography](http://www.alpacaprojects.com/inferno/en/) based on Dante's Inferno.

+Some Twitter bots may provoke your thinking about the difference between *looking* and *seeing*.
+Follow the [picsdescbot](https://twitter.com/picdescbot) and [What do you see?](https://twitter.com/tinydotblot).
+Or, go old school and check out some [droodles](https://en.wikipedia.org/wiki/Droodles).

 ## Inspiration ##
 Check out [Dear Data](http://www.dear-data.com/theproject), "a year-long, analog data drawing project by [Giorgia Lupi](https://twitter.com/giorgialupi) and [Stefanie Posavec](https://twitter.com/stefpos), two award-winning information designers living on different sides of the Atlantic.
 By collecting and hand drawing their personal data and sending it to each other in the form of postcards, they became friends."